sampsyo/cs6120/content/blog/2025-12-15-torchsplit.md

 Finally, TorchSplit exports each selected component as an independent serialized PyTorch module, along with a context file that describes the global dataflow graph and execution plan.
 At serving time, a runtime loads only the components required for each replica.
 The system integrates with Ray Serve and uses.
 GPU allocations derived from the ILP solver.

+You can find our code [here](https://github.com/jeffreyqdd/TorchSplit/) and [here](https://github.com/az275/torchsplit_ray_deployment/).

 ## Evaluation

 We ran experiments on one Perlmutter node with 4 40GB NVIDIA A100 GPUs.
-We used the HuggingFace food101 image classification dataset; each item consists of an image and a classification label which is converted to a text prompt.
+We used the [HuggingFace food101](https://huggingface.co/datasets/ethz/food101) image classification dataset; each item consists of an image and a classification label which is converted to a text prompt.
 This image, text pair forms the input to the CLIP model.
 We deployed our models on Ray Serve.

 We measure the performance of a monolithic deployment of the CLIP model as our baseline.
 Specifically, this configuration places one copy of the full CLIP model on each of the 4 GPUs; this is the naive way of replicating across available resources, and is standard for model inference.